 Time overseas has also played a key role in her experiential understanding of immigration worldwide.
 She has lived in Uganda, East Africa as well as traveled to numerous other countries in Africa, Europe, Asia, and the Americas.
 It is one thing to work with internationals here in the U.S. but it is another to actually be a foreigner having to navigate the cultural, social and legal systems of another country.

-Grace Mladenik is committed to service and efficiency in her role as Legal Assistant to the Law Offices of Jacqueline Lentini LLC.
+Grace Mladenik is committed to service and efficiency in her role as Legal Assistant to the Law Office of Jacqueline Lentini LLC.
 She is a quick learner, knowledgeable team player, and creative problem solver.
 Grace is ready to take on the challenges that immigration law brings through research and critical thinking.

 Prior to joining the practice, Grace interned at the Tom Lantos Human Rights Commission in Washington DC where she met with various diaspora groups, organized Congressional hearings and briefings, and gained a worldwide perspective on a multitude of global issues.
 Grace has also worked in two different Congressional district offices where she assisted in the communication between constituents and Congressional caseworkers, a DC-based policy-focused nonprofit where she handled a large scale policy research project and day-to-day office operations, and most recently helped support literacy interventionists in education.